Penobscot Bay YMCA

 PROGRAM HISTORY

 Penobscot Bay Community Health Partnerships (formerly Knox County Community Health Coalition) was founded in 2000 and merged with Penobscot Bay YMCA in 2004.
-Penobscot Bay Community Health Partnerships (PBCHP) joins with the Y to address youth development, healthy living, and social responsibility, with a primary focus on substance misuse and tobacco use prevention, recovery support, and nutrition education for SNAP recipients.
+Penobscot Bay Community Health Partnerships (PBCHP) joins with the Y to address youth development, healthy living, and social responsibility, with a primary focus on substance misuse and tobacco use prevention, and recovery support.
 PBCHP serves Knox and Waldo counties.
 PBCHP is one of Maine’s first Coalitions funded through the Maine Master Settlement – Maine Tobacco Settlement.
-We have consistently received grant funding from Maine CDC since 2001 to provide community education and programs.
+We have consistently received grant funding from the Maine CDC since 2001 to provide community education and programs.

 OUR WORK TODAY

-PBCHP’s focus areas are tobacco use prevention (including vaping), decreasing involuntary exposure to secondhand smoke, substance use prevention, harm reduction, decreasing stigma around substance use disorder, and nutrition education.
-Our work includes a number of community efforts, such as:
+PBCHP’s focus areas are tobacco use prevention (including vaping), decreasing involuntary exposure to secondhand smoke, substance use prevention, harm reduction, decreasing stigma around substance use disorder.
+For 13 years, PBCHP provided regional nutrition education as part of the SNAP-Ed program, until devastating federal funding cuts in July 2025 eliminated this statewide program.
+Our current work includes a number of community efforts, such as:

 • Tobacco Prevention - Tobacco policy creation for schools, businesses, and organizations, decreasing involuntary exposure to secondhand smoke